Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The timing.

 This is likely happening because of the efforts of activists who watched us gain access here in America.
-There has been a concerted push in Canada that started just a few months ago and I can’t help but feel that their work and these changes are related.
+A concerted push in Canada started just a few months ago, and I can’t help but feel that their work and these changes are related.

-The three-month interval has been a long-standing Canadian rule going back to 2022, but we don’t know if waiting that long creates the proper priming effect… it might, but we don’t know.
+The three-month interval has been a long-standing Canadian rule since 2022, but we don’t know if waiting that long creates the proper priming effect.
+It might, but we don’t know.

 Plus, they even acknowledge the need for a second vaccine to mitigate waning: